alphagov/govuk-developer-docs/source/manual/alerts/runs-rake-task-search-api.html.md

 section: Icinga alerts
 ---

+# Runs a rake task on Search API that generates the sitemap files

 At 2:30am every day, a [Jenkins job][jenkins] runs a rake task on search-api to generate sitemap files for GOV.UK.